 Transurethral Resection of the Prostate (TURP) in Charleston, SC

-The physicians of Lowcountry Urology Clinics of Charleston SC are skilled in the transurethral resection procedure for benign enlarged prostate (BPH).
+Our urologists in Charleston SC are skilled in the transurethral resection procedure for benign enlarged prostate (BPH).
 We invite referring physicians to consider us for their patients who may benefit from this procedure.

 TURP involves an instrument being inserted up the urethra in order to remove a section of the prostate that is blocking the patient’s urine flow.
-Urologists often recommend TURP if symptoms of enlarged prostate (BPH) do not respond to home treatment or meds.
+Urologists often recommend TURP if symptoms of an enlarged prostate (BPH) do not respond to home treatment or meds.
 TURP is now the most common surgery Urologists employ to remove part of an enlarged prostate.

 TURP is often performed with a general or spinal anesthetic.